fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [Disane87/docudigger](https://github.com/Disane87/docudigger) - Website scraper for getting invoices automagically as pdf (useful for taxes or DMS)
 - [akuse-app/akuse](https://github.com/akuse-app/akuse) - 🌸 Simple and easy to use anime streaming desktop app without ads.
 - [dyc3/opentogethertube](https://github.com/dyc3/opentogethertube) - Watch videos with your friends.
 The spiritual successor to TogetherTube, preserving the spirit of it's simple to use interface, while improving it's look, feel, and reliability.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains